a. The ability to distinguish what is real from what is not.

 d. ineffective coping

 23. A 5 year old boy is diagnosed to have autistic disorder.
-Which of the following manifestations may be noted in a client with autistic disorder?

 a. argumentativeness, disobedience, angry outburst